 Parallel Hybrid -The engine is directly connected to the electric motor.
 The engine is the main driving force and the motor is the auxiliary.

 Parallel Hybrid design is characterized by the direct connection between the engine and the motor, and the power output is on the same shaft.
 In this design, the engine is the main power system that drives the vehicle, and the electric motor is of an auxiliary nature.
 Because the motor is only an auxiliary position, it is mostly a small-power, miniaturized motor, and the motor is also a generator.

 The parallel Hybrid design is based on the power system of the traditional engine.
 The advantage is that only a disc-shaped motor is added between the engine and the gearbox.
-The mechanical structure is not much changed and it is easier to implement.
-The addition of an electric motor can improve some comfort (such as quietness), but the disadvantage is that the motor does not provide more power assistance and has limited benefits in improving performance.
+The mechanical structure is not changed much from the traditional engine vehicle, so it is easier to implement.
+The addition of an electric motor can improve some comfort (such as quietness), but the disadvantage is that the motor provides a small fraction of the total power required, so has limited benefits in improving performance.
 It belongs to the design of Mild Hybrid.

-Series-parallel Hybrid -The THS (Toyota Hybrid System) system uses planetary gear mechanisms to connect the engine, the No. 1 motor and generator (MG1), and the No. 2 motor and generator (MG2).
-Three power systems, and coordinate these three power sources according to the sophisticated PCU control system to drive the vehicle more efficiently.
+Series-parallel Hybrid -The THS (Toyota Hybrid System) uses planetary gear mechanisms to connect three power sources: the engine, the No. 1 motor and generator (MG1), and the No. 2 motor and generator (MG2).
+The three power systems are coordinated by a sophisticated PCU control system to drive the vehicle more efficiently.

-Since there are as many as three power sources that make up this Hybrid system, and the motors must switch frequently between the two roles of the motor driving the vehicle or the generator charging the battery pack depending on the situation, the biggest challenge lies in the ability of its PCU control system.
-Whether it is competent, otherwise it will cause other problems.
+Since there are as many as three power sources that make up this Hybrid system, and the motors must switch frequently between the two roles of the motor driving the vehicle or the generator charging the battery pack.
+Depending on the situation, the biggest challenge lies in the PCU control system.
+If the PCU is not competent it will cause other problems.